philgentric/klik/README.md

-### Get klik updates
+### Get klikr updates

-To get the latest version of klik, just click the button in the Launcher!
+To get the latest version of klikr, just click the button in the Launcher!

 ...
-Or go in the klik folder and type:
+Or go in the klikr folder and type:

 **git pull**